brantwills/CleanArchitecture/readme.md

 This example includes Event Sourcing using Akka.NET

-This example includes Redis as the read store
+This example includes Redis and MongoDB as read stores

 ## Why is this a thing?